On the Relation of Characteristic Modes of Different Conducting Structures

 Furthermore, the modal transformation matrices \mbox{$\mathbf{Q}(l)$} are calculated according to \eqref{eq:q_ab_definition_mom} to transform between the modes of the reference dipole (of length $2\lambda_0$) and the modes of the dipole with length $l$.
 By combining the former two, the perturbation matrices \mbox{$\mathbf{P}(l)$} in the reference basis are then calculated using:

-Both perturbation matrices, in the reference basis \mbox{$\mathbf{P}(l)$} and in the eigenbasis \mbox{$\mathbf{P}^\prime(l)$}, are shown in Fig.~\ref{fig:dipole_perturbation_matrices} for two different dipole lengths \mbox{$l = 2\lambda_0$ and $l = \lambda_0$}.
+The perturbation matrices, in the reference basis \mbox{$\mathbf{P}(l)$} and in the eigenbasis \mbox{$\mathbf{P}^\prime(l)$}, are exemplary shown in Fig.~\ref{fig:dipole_perturbation_matrices} for the two different dipole lengths.

 When the perturbation matrices \mbox{$\mathbf{P}^\prime(2\lambda_0)$} and \mbox{$\mathbf{P}(2\lambda_0)$} are compared, it is found that both matrices are equal and diagonal.
 This is since \mbox{$l = 2\lambda_0$} is the reference length for the modes used for $\mathbf{P}(l)$, which means that the two decompositions are equal and \mbox{$\mathbf{Q}(2\lambda_0) = \mathbf{I}$}.
 The diagonality of the perturbation matrices means that each incident CM is only scattered into the corresponding outgoing CM with the same mode index.